LordThunder333/composite-fermions-mh/README.md

 # composite-fermions-mh
-Monte Carlo Simulations of Fractional Quantum Hall States using the Composite Fermion approach Following LogDensityProblems.jl, the code is organized as follows (to be updated):
+Monte Carlo Simulations of Fractional Quantum Hall States using the Composite Fermion approach following LogDensityProblems.jl and AdvancedMH.jl projects, the code is organized as follows (to be updated):
 1. A system object is created for every MCMC run (chain).
 2. Associated with a system object of a given type is a logpdf function.
 3. Metropolis-Hastings algorithm is used as the basis for MCMC.